al1brn/geonodes/README.md

 Named attributes can be stored using `store_named_attribute` or its short version `store`.
 These methods must be called on a domain, such as in `Mesh.points.store("A Named Int", 1)`.

-One can also uses the named attribute property syntax whichs create a named attribute for a property starting by '_' followed by a capital letter: `Mesh.points._A_Named_Int = 1` is equivalent to `Mesh.points.store("A Named Int", 1)`.
+One can also uses the named attribute property syntax which creates a named attribute for a property starting by '_' followed by a capital letter: `Mesh.points._A_Named_Int = 1` is equivalent to `Mesh.points.store("A Named Int", 1)`.

 > [!IMPORTANT]